The Connected Laboratory: A New Approach to Laboratory Billing Services

 Deciding to go with an enterprise-level software solution that incorporates RCM functionality throughout the laboratory workflow is a sizable investment and a major change, so lab operators are encouraged to do the necessary research to find out if upgrading to a fully integrated LIS & RCM platform makes sense for them and their businesses.
 In the meantime, there are actionable steps that any laboratory can implement today to help ensure more clean claims and less back-end work for the billing team.
 Putting together a simple RCM Checklist of manual administrative steps to be taken at order creation can also help improve the bottom line.

-With a change in mindset and by embracing the medical lab billing software tools that are now available, laboratories can do more than just meet the challenges of today and the future, they can become more efficient and more profitable.
+With a change in mindset and by embracing the laboratory medical billing solutions that are now available, laboratories can do more than just meet the challenges of today and the future, they can become more efficient and more profitable.

-Michael Kalinowski is the Director of Communications and Media Relations for LigoLab Information System.
+Michael Kalinowski is the Director of Communications and Public Relations for LigoLab Information System.

 LigoLab is a leading provider of innovative end-to-end healthcare software for laboratories, servicing 100+ facilities nationwide.
 As a comprehensive enterprise-grade solution, the LigoLab LIS & RCM Laboratory Operating Platform™ includes modules for AP, CP, MDx, RCM, and Direct-to-Consumer, all-in-one integrated platform that supports every role, department, and the entire lifecycle of all cases, enabling laboratories to better serve patients, differentiate themselves in the marketplace, scale their operations, become more compliant, and more profitable.